Violet Needham: Adult life

 The family spent summer holidays in Europe, and lived there for six years when Needham and her sister were young women, their father being military attaché at Rome from 1895 to 1901.
 Needham and her family returned to England in 1902 when her mother bought Tylehurst, Forest Row, East Sussex, which would remain the family home for 35 years.

 Still living at Tylehurst with her parents, Needham participated in the London season for some years.
 Summers the Needhams visited family on the continent.
 Needham's half Dutch mother had four sisters who had variously married English, Austrian, and Dutch nationals, this last the owner of Huys Clingendael, a convenient reunion locale where Needham told stories to younger cousins "Dutch, French, Austrian and English" but gave it up in favour of gardening and home pursuits.
 Her sister Evelyn married in 1903 and had four sons, and Needham was a devoted aunt, telling bedtime stories which formed the basis of the 'Stormy Petrel' adventures.
 Her attempts at being published were turned down on the grounds that the work was too difficult for children.

 Needham befriended the explorer and alpinist Douglas William Freshfield (d.
 1934), a contemporary of her father but with whom she shared many interests.
 After Freshfield's wife's death in 1911 it has been suggested that the two would have married but for the opposition of Freshfield's family.
 Following the deaths of Freshfield and her father Charles in 1934 (on the day of Diamond Wedding anniversary), and her mother Amy in 1936, Tylehurst was sold and Violet went to live in London.

 Here, through a younger family member, she was able to present the manuscript of 'The Black Riders' to the publishing house William Collins, Sons.
 Once again, the work was decreed too difficult for children, but, following endorsement by the children of one of the Collins family directors, it was accepted for publication.

 Writing

+Needham came to writing late in life, publishing her first book, The Black Riders, in 1939, at the age of 63.
+In her lifetime, she published nineteen novels; a twentieth, The Sword of St Cyprian, existed in a state of near-completion at the time of her death, and was published by the Violet Needham Society in 2003.
+Selections from the incomplete manuscript of her final book, An Accursed Heritage, appeared in the Society's journal Souvenir.